What is it PCOS or Polycystic Ovary Syndrome?

 5. Checking your vitamin D level and supplementing accordingly.

-Bear in mind that the PCOS strategy that we promote at Daria Tiesler Functional Medicine include without exception lifestyle interventions.
+Bear in mind that the PCOS strategy that we promote at Daria Tiesler Wellness include without exception lifestyle interventions.
 There is no magic injection or magic pill that will do the job.
 Becoming mindful and starting a process of inner transformation and healing will make living with and healing PCOS symptoms so much easier.
 Lifestyle interventions play an important part in creating sustainable and healthier behaviours (7).

 I encourage you to practice a few simple lifestyle interventions from the following for a few weeks: